Gaius Aquilius Gallus: Legal work

 Gallus had a high reputation as a judge, and Cicero frequently appeared as an advocate when his friend sat on the bench.
 Already, in 81 BCE, the youthful orator pleaded the cause of Quintus Tullius Cicero before Gallus, and, a few years afterwards, Gallus was one of the judges on the trial of Aulus Caecina.

 In the latter case, Cicero lavishes very high encomiums on his knowledge, ability, and industry, as well as his just and merciful disposition.
 The speech Pro Cluentio was addressed to Gallus as a judge.
 Cicero himself resorted for legal advice to his friend, although, in a question relating to water rights, he says that he preferred consulting Marcus Tugio, an otherwise unknown jurist who had devoted exclusive attention to that branch of the law.

 Gallus, on the other hand, when he was consulted on questions which involved controverted facts rather than legal doubts, used to refer his clients for advice and assistance to Cicero, as the great orator and skillful advocate.
-It is probable that Gallus was deficient in oratorical power, Cicero offers him no compliments on that competency.
+It is possible that Gallus was deficient in oratorical power, as Cicero offers him no compliments on that competency.

 Among the important causes which he heard was that of Otacilia, who had carried on an adulterous intrigue with Gaius Visellius Varro.
 Varro, being seriously ill, and wishing to make her a present, which, if he died, she might recover from his heirs as if from a debt, permitted her to charge against him in a settled account the sum of 300,000 sesterces, but, as he did not die so soon as she expected, she brought an action against himself to recover the amount with interest.
 This demand was rejected by Aquillius Gallus, who was appointed judge in the case.